Home » Tech Tips » Regular Expressions Cheat Sheet

 • Capture Group: A capture group is signified by opening and closing, round parenthesis.
 They allow you to group regexes together to apply other regex features like quantifiers (see below) to the group.

-Related: Python Cheat Sheet for Beginners
+Related: SQL Joins Cheat Sheet

 Anchors